pradipbedre/MessyFeed-frontend/README.md

 - Messyfeed is a platform that helps food mess owners to make their business digital, it's a mess management platform that provides                     customer management, mess management.

-- And we are providing mess customers like students,professionals who want to join mess to find the best possible mess in their area by using **area       pincode** for ex: if you enter   778899 thisn area pincode and search then it will give you results from all messyfeed register messes in your area.
+- And we are providing mess customers like students,professionals who want to join mess to find the best possible mess in their area by using **area       pincode** for ex: if you enter   778899 this area pincode and search then it will give you results from all messyfeed register messes in your area according to rating.